soaljack/EarnLLM/TESTING.md

 The project has two primary test suites:

-1.  **Standard Tests (`npm test`)**: Fast-running unit and integration tests that use a mocked environment.
-These are ideal for rapid development and CI/CD checks.
+1.  **Standard Tests (`npm test`)**: Fast, reliable, and isolated unit and integration tests that run in a fully mocked environment.
+These are essential for rapid development and CI/CD checks.
 2.  **Live API Tests (`npm run test:live`)**: Slower end-to-end integration tests that run against real external services (PostgreSQL, Stripe, OpenAI).
 These are crucial for verifying real-world behavior before deployment.

-## Standard Tests
+## Standard (Mock-Based) Integration Tests

 -   **Command**: `npm test`
--   **Database**: Uses an in-memory SQLite database, requiring no external setup.
+-   **Database**: **No database connection is made.** All database interactions are simulated by mocking Sequelize models.
--   **External Services**: All external API calls (Stripe, OpenAI) are mocked to ensure tests are fast and independent of network conditions.
+-   **External Services**: All external API calls (e.g., Stripe, OpenAI) are mocked using `jest.mock()`.

--   **Setup**: The test environment is configured by `tests/jest.setup.js` and torn down by `tests/jest.teardown.js`.
+This mock-based approach is the standard for all integration tests.
+It ensures that tests are fast, stable, and completely isolated from external dependencies.

-### Writing Mock-Based Integration Tests
+### Key Principles for Writing Mock-Based Tests

-For testing routes in isolation without a live database or the full application stack, follow this mock-based pattern.
-This approach improves test speed and reliability by removing external dependencies.

-**Key Principles:**

-1.  **Define Mocks First**: All mock data and mock implementations must be defined at the top of the test file, *before* any `jest.mock()` calls or module imports.
-This is critical to prevent issues with Jest's module hoisting.
-2.  **Mock Entire Modules**: Use `jest.mock()` to replace entire modules, such as `../../src/models` or `../../src/middleware/auth.middleware`.
+1.  **Mock External Modules**: Use `jest.mock()` at the top of your test file to replace any modules that make external calls.
+This includes our own modules like authentication middleware and Sequelize models, as well as third-party libraries like `stripe`.

-3.  **Isolate the Test Environment**: Create a new Express app instance within your test file.
-Only apply the necessary middleware (e.g., `express.json()`) and the specific routes you are testing.
-This avoids loading the entire application.
+2.  **Isolate the Test Environment**: Create a new Express app instance within your test file.
+Only apply the necessary middleware (e.g., `express.json()`) and the specific router you are testing.
+This avoids loading the entire application and prevents side effects.

-**Example Structure:**
+3.  **Control the Data**: Mock the return values of model methods (e.g., `User.findByPk.mockResolvedValue(...)`) inside your tests to simulate different scenarios and control the data flow.

+4.  **Clear Mocks**: Use `jest.clearAllMocks()` in a `beforeEach` or `afterEach` block to ensure mocks from one test do not leak into another.

+### Example Structure

 ```javascript
 /**